lmammino/es2015-programming-challenges/README.md

-# programming-challenges
+# es2015-programming-challenges
-Some ES2015 solutions to some common programming challenges
+Some basic common programming challenges with ES2015 solutions

 ## 1. [Reverse](src/01_reverse.js)
 For the given sentence "Done is better than perfect” return the reversed